-This unit focuses on the development and the presentation of devised solo performances.
-Students explore contemporary practice and works that are eclectic in nature; that is, they draw on a range of performance styles and associated conventions from a diverse range of contemporary and traditional contexts.
-Students develop skills in extracting dramatic potential from stimulus material and use play-making techniques to develop and present a short solo performance.
-They experiment with application of symbol and transformation of character, time and place.
-They apply conventions, dramatic elements, expressive skills, performance skills and performance styles to shape and give meaning to their work.
-Students further develop and refine these skills as they create a performance in response to a prescribed structure.
+This unit focuses on the development and presentation of devised solo work and performances.
+It builds on knowledge and skills attained in relation to drama practices that draw on a range of performance styles and associated conventions from a diverse range of contemporary and historical contexts.
+These contexts focus on non-realistic styles and structures, including non-linear narratives.
+Students develop skills in exploring and extracting dramatic potential from stimulus material and use play-making techniques to develop and present a short solo demonstration.

+Students further experiment with application of symbol and transformation of character, time and place; they also apply conventions, dramatic elements, expressive skills, performance skills and aspects of performance styles to shape and give meaning to their work.
+Students further develop and refine these skills as they create, develop and refine a performance in response to a prescribed structure selected from the VCE Drama solo performance examination.
+They consider the use of production areas to enhance their performance and consider how the production areas selected can be sustainably sourced and applied.
 Students document and evaluate the stages involved in the creation, development and presentation of their solo performance.